fndomariano/fndomariano.github.io/_posts/en/2020-12-23-streamlit-a-framework-that-lets-datascients-life-more-beautiful.md

 comments: true
 lang: en
 ref: streamlit-a-framework-that-lets-datascients-life-more-beautiful
 excerpt:  "Imagine that a data scientist got datasets, he worked a lot standardizing, normalizing, and cleaning invalid values.
-Now he needed to get insights and to figure out if there was some behavior."
+He also needed to get insights and to figure out if there was some behavior."
 image: "/images/2020-12-23/streamlit.png"
 feature_text: |
     ## Streamlit, a framework that lets datascients' life more beautiful